+8.1 Anti-Money Laundering.

-- 7.1 Anti-Money Laundering. - 7.1.1 Limits on Anonymous Wagering. - a.
-No patron shall engage in Mobile Sports Wagering, as provided in Section 5.6.1 of this Appendix, without a Player Account. - b.
-No patron may anonymously place a single Sports Wager of \$2,000 or more.
-The Internal Controls will detail acceptable forms and methods of identifying a patron who places a wager of \$2,000 or more.
+- (a) Limits on Anonymous Wagering. - (i) No patron shall engage in Mobile Sports Wagering, as provided in Section 6.6(a) of this Appendix, without a Player Account. - (ii) No patron may place an anonymous single Sports Wager of \$2,000 or more unless patron identification is documented by the Gaming Operation.
+The Internal Controls shall provide procedures to identify patrons. - (b) Federal Requirements.

-7.1.2 Federal Requirements.
 The Tribe is responsible for the regulatory oversight of Sports Wagering player accounts and patron funds held on deposit.
-The Tribe's Internal Controls will describe how the Tribe will comply with applicable federal requirements including requirements imposed by the Federal Trade Commission (FTC), Office of the Comptroller of the Currency (OCC), Financial Crimes Enforcement Network (FinCEN), Consumer Financial Protection Bureau (CFPB), Office of Foreign Assets Control (OFAC) and the US Department of Treasury.
+The Tribe's Internal Controls will detail the requirements of their compliance program(s) and will at least mirror all applicable federal requirements including requirements imposed by the Federal Trade Commission (FTC), Office of the Comptroller of the Currency (OCC), Financial Crimes Enforcement Network (FinCEN), Consumer Financial

+Protection Bureau (CFPB), Office of Foreign Assets Control (OFAC) and the US Department of Treasury.